TDiblik/7941W-rfid-card-cloner/README.md

 1. Before pushing a release version of the firmware, make sure to change the `DEBUG` variable inside `./advanced/src/debug.h` to `false` at the time of compilation.
 2. As a convention, all bitmaps are stored inside the `./advanced/src/LEDMatrix.h` and named in UPPERCASE.

+# Legal notice

+The code/device/files (further addressed as just "device") provided are for educational purposes only and should not be used for any malicious or illegal activities.
+Any unauthorized use of this device is strictly prohibited and violators will be held liable for their actions.
+The device is intended to be used solely for the purpose of learning and understanding vulnerabilities and should not be executed on any systems without proper authorization and oversight.
+The author of this device takes no responsibility for any actions taken by any party using this device and is not liable for any damages or harm caused as a result of its use.